Alfresco/docs-alfresco/search-services/1.4/config/keys.md

 ## Generate secure keys for SSL communication

-Use this information to generate certificates for SSL/mutual TLS authentication between the repository and Search and Insight Engine, using secure keys specific to your installation.
+Use this information to generate certificates for SSL/mutual TLS authentication between the repository and Search Services, using secure keys specific to your installation.

 A certificates generator script, `run.sh` (for Linux) and `run.cmd` (for Windows) is provided in a GitHub project.
 The script consists of two parts - the first part is based on OpenSSL (to generate the certificates), and the second part is based on the Java `keytool` (to build the keystores and truststores).
 Here, we'll focus on running the script for a standalone Linux or Windows operating system.